perwin/perspectiva/README.md

 	$ scons perspectiva

-(This will use whatever is the default C++ compiler on your system -- e.g., on macOS, it will use clang++.)
+(This will use whatever is the default C++ compiler on your system -- e.g., on macOS, it will probably use clang++.)

 It requires the following libraries: